 The Fourth Grade Project

-Over the past ten years, acclaimed artist Judy Gelles has interviewed and photographed more than 300 fourth-grade students from a wide range of economic and cultural backgrounds in China, England, India, Israel, Italy, Nicaragua, St. Lucia, South Africa, Dubai, South Korea, and multiple areas of the United States.
+In the past decade, acclaimed artist Judy Gelles interviewed and photographed more than 300 fourth-grade students from a wide range of economic and cultural backgrounds in China, England, India, Israel, Italy, Nicaragua, St. Lucia, South Africa, Dubai, South Korea, and multiple areas of the United States.
 She asked all of the students the same three questions: Who do you live with?
 What do you wish for?
 What do you worry about?
 Their varied stories touch on the human condition and urgent social issues.
 In 2015, Gelles talked about the photographic series at TEDxPenn.

 The Fourth Grade Project connects viewers locally and globally, bridging cultural differences by fostering a strong, tolerant, and global student community.
 The project helps to decrease isolation and prejudice while asserting that every person’s story matters.
 The exhibition is accompanied by interactive resources for museum educators and teachers, with lesson plans and programming ideas focusing on global understanding and tolerance.